Overview

 |---|---|---|

-answer | string | The answer to your question.
-When output_schema is provided, this will be a short status message and the structured data will be in structured_output (and the raw JSON-text candidate in raw_json). |
+answer | string | The answer to your question, with inline [N] markers pointing to entries in citations.
+When output_schema is provided, this is a short status message and the structured data is in structured_output (raw JSON-text in raw_json). |

 structured_output | any | Optional structured output validated against the requested output_schema.
 Present only when output_schema is provided. |